Paul DeJong Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.
+- The Diamondbacks pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Diamondbacks' 4.67 team ERA ranks 25th across all MLB pitching staffs.
+- The Diamondbacks' 4.63 team ERA ranks 25th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender 123 total home runs at a rate of 1.2 per game (to rank 21st in baseball).
+- The Diamondbacks rank 19th in baseball in home runs surrendered (123 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.